Amourspirit/python_ooo_dev_tools/docs/odev/preface.rst

 |jlp|_ still has a copy of the website for now.
 An archive of the Java code is available at `<https://github.com/Amourspirit/libreoffice_lop_java>`__.
 The origin book by Andrew Davison can be found in the `LibreOffice Programming <https://flywire.github.io/lo-p/>`__ that was converted by `flywire <https://github.com/flywire>`__.

+Generally speaking |odev| uses the `Pep 8 <https://peps.python.org/pep-0008/>`__ style guide for python code; However, the LibreOffice API method names is in camelCase and the python method and function names should be in snake_case.
+When you see camelCase method names in the python code for |odev| it is because it is LibreOffice API code.
+This convention makes it easier to identify the source of the code.

 Changes required are reformatting for this media since the scripts have missed a lot of detail including code, generalizing the content so it is more widely applicable to supported languages and complementing Python examples with examples of other language.